-Here are some of the best LMS applications available on the web that you can start using right now.
+Here are some of the best LMS applications that may be right for your team.

 1. iSpring Learn LMS